A unique opportunity to apply your skills in a real-life work environment and gain international experience.

 Tailored workshops and guidance specific to remote international working will ensure that your internship equips you with the knowledge and experience needed to thrive as an engineer or IT professional in this professional environment.

-We’re excited to launch this program, and we hope it will become a regular part of the MSE internship offering in the future, sitting alongside our traditional overseas internships after travel restrictions are lifted.
+We’re excited to run this program for a second year and we hope it will become a regular part of the FEIT internship offering in the future, sitting alongside our traditional overseas internships after travel restrictions are lifted.

 Eligibility for ENGR90033 Internship